 \begin{lemma} Let $X$ be a quasi-compact and quasi-separated scheme, and assume that we have an $\ell$-adically complete commutative Noetherian ring $R$, together with a constructible $\hat{R}_X$-complex $L$ in the sense of \cite[\S 6.5]{BhattScholzeProEtale}.
 Then for any quasi-dagger algebra $C$ equipped with a $\Zl$-algebra homomorphism $R \to C$, we have $ \oR\Gamma(X_{\pro\et},L\ten^{\oL}_{\hat{R}_X}\uline{C}_X)\simeq \oR\Gamma(X_{\pro\et},L)\ten^{\oL}_RC$ and $ \oR\HHom_{\hat{R}_X}( L, \uline{C}_X) \simeq \oR\HHom_{\hat{R}_X}( L,\hat{R}_X)\ten^{\oL}_RC$. \end{lemma} \begin{proof} As in \S \ref{proetdaggersn}, all quasi-dagger algebras $C$ over $R$ can be written as filtered colimits of $\ell$-adically complete $R$-modules $C(\rho)$.
 Since $L$ is constructible, the compactness property of \cite[Lemmas 6.3.14 and 6.8.12 ]{BhattScholzeProEtale} gives the second statement.
 Similarly, cohomology of $X$ preserves filtered colimits giving the first statement. \end{proof}

-\begin{examples} Roughly speaking, a sufficient condition for an $\uline{A}_X$-module $N$ on an $\ell$-coprime proper scheme $X$ to satisfy weak duality is that its sheafification is constructible in an appropriate sense; by Lemma \ref{wdnilcompletelemma}, we can reduce to looking at the $\uline{\H_0A}_X$-module $N\ten^{\oL}_{\uline{A}_X} \uline{\H_0A}_X$.
+\begin{examples} Roughly speaking, for traces coming from Proposition \ref{traceprop}, a sufficient condition for an $\uline{A}_X$-module $N$ on an $\ell$-coprime proper scheme $X$ to satisfy weak duality is that its sheafification be constructible in an appropriate sense; by Lemma \ref{wdnilcompletelemma}, we can reduce to looking at the $\uline{\H_0A}_X$-module $N\ten^{\oL}_{\uline{A}_X} \uline{\H_0A}_X$.
 Also note that the category of modules satisfying weak duality is triangulated and idempotent-complete.
 Although \cite[\S 6]{BhattScholzeProEtale} is developed for fields over $\Ql$ rather than arbitrary dagger algebras, most of the arguments do generalise.

 If there exists an $\ell$-adically complete Noetherian ring $R$, a constructible $\hat{R}_X$-complex $L$ in the sense of \cite[\S 6.5]{BhattScholzeProEtale} and a $K$-algebra homomorphism $R \to \H_0A$, then an $\uline{\H_0A}_X$-module $N$ with sheafification $L\ten_{\hat{R}_X}\uline{\H_0A}_X$ satisfies weak duality whenever $X$ is one of the schemes from Examples \ref{traceex}.
 This follows by combining Lemma \ref{constrlemma} with the results of \cite[\S 6.5]{BhattScholzeProEtale} and the six functors formalism, which leads to equivalences